App

 20. Cleaning

-Settings for the Poopy Nano cleaning function.
-Here you can set when the litter box should be cleaned automatically.
+Settings for the Poopy Nano 2's cleaning function.
+Here, you can set when the litter box should be cleaned automatically.

 21. Time to clean

-Set how long the Poopy Nano waits before automatically cleaning after your cat has used the litter box.
-This prevents cleaning from starting while your cat is still nearby.
+Set how long the Poopy Nano 2 before automatically cleaning after your cat has used the litter box.
+This prevents the cleaning cycle from starting while your cat is still nearby.
 Do you want the Poopy to start cleaning Poopy ?
-Then set the time to 0 minutes.
+Set the time to 0 minutes.
 Prefer a slight delay?
-Then choose 1 to 2 minutes.
-We recommend setting it to 5 minutes, so that the cat litter has enough time to clump properly.
-This ensures that your Poopy works best.
+Choose 1 to 2 minutes.
+We recommend setting it to 5 minutes, so the cat litter has enough time to clump properly.
+This ensures your Poopy works at its best.

 22. Pause between turns